jeras/verilator/docs/guide/exe_verilator.rst

    If the variable is declared in the environment, print it and exit immediately.
-Otherwise, if it's built into Verilator (e.g. VERILATOR_ROOT), print that and exit immediately.
+Otherwise, if it's built into Verilator (e.g. :command:`VERILATOR_ROOT`), print that and exit immediately.
    Otherwise, print a newline and exit immediately.
 This can be useful in makefiles.
    See also :vlopt:`-V`, and the various :file:`*.mk` files.

 .. option:: --get-supported <feature>